Realizing groups as symmetries of infinite translation surfaces: Introduction

 \begin{theorem} Let $S$ be an infinite-type surface such that $g(S)>0$, $E(S)$ is self-similar, and where every subsurface $S'\subset S$ of finite type is displaceable.
 Let $G$ be any \emph{infinite} group.
 Then $G$ is \emph{countable} if and only if there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to~$G$. \end{theorem}

 We remark that the surfaces considered in~\cite{APV}*{Theorem~6.2} are a strict subclass of those considered in the result above.
 In fact, there are infinitely many examples of surfaces satisfying the hypothesis of \cref{thm:realization-isometries-selfsimilar} having only one end accumulated by genus and infinitely many planar ends.
-For example, consider the realization of the Loch Ness monster\,\footnote{The \emph{Loch Ness monster} is the unique surface of infinite type with only one end and which is accumulated by genus.} as tori along a lattice in $\mathbb{R}^2$, and then remove from each torus a copy of $\omega^n+1$, for some fixed $n\in\N$.
+For example, consider the realization of the Loch Ness monster\,\footnote{The \emph{Loch Ness monster} is the unique surface of infinite type with only one end and which is accumulated by genus.} as tori along a lattice in $\mathbb{R}^2$, and then remove from each torus a copy of $\omega^n+1$, where $\omega$ is the first infinite ordinal and $n\in\N$ is fixed.
 Conversely, every infinite-genus surface with self-similar end space has no finite-type non-displaceable subsurfaces.
 Indeed, if $S$ is a surface of infinite genus with self-similar end space, \cite{Mann-Rafi_23}*{Proposition~3.1} implies that the mapping class group of $S$, $\Map(S)$, is coarsely bounded.
 However, \cite{Mann-Rafi_23}*{Theorem~1.9} yields that the existence of a finite-type non-displaceable subsurface implies that $\Map(S)$ is not coarsely bounded.

+For surfaces which additionally do not have planar ends, \cref{thm:realization-isometries-selfsimilar} can be deduced from~\cite{APV}*{Theorem~6.2}, see \cref{rem:deduction-proof}.
+To cover all remaining cases (and for readers who are not familiar with~\cite{APV}), we present a constructive proof of \cref{thm:realization-isometries-selfsimilar}, inspired by~\cite{APV}*{Theorem~6.2}.
+Furthermore, this constructive approach is used to obtain the results for Veech groups (see \cref{sec:proofs-Veech}), where one cannot directly build upon \cite{APV}.

 In the case of doubly-pointed end space, which includes the case of translatable surface with non-self-similar end space, we prove that the isometry group is always virtually cyclic.